CrossRef/event-data-user-guide/event-data-manual.md

 | Operated by               |  |
 | Agent                     |  |

 The Mendeley Agent polls Mendeley for every DOI and records the `reader_count` and `group_count` numbers.
-A Mendeley Event Data record should be read as "As of this date this Item has this many readers" or "as of this date this Item is in this many groups".
+A Mendeley Event Data record should be read as 'As of this date this Item has this many readers' or 'as of this date this Item is in this many groups'.

 <!--
 #### Example Event